Who missed last month’s horrifying quiz? Actually, just between you and me, it looks like everyone did! Yeesh! Here it is again:

 Listening to a child with as loud a voice as his cry all day is just the pits.

 So I missed my class since I was up in the night so much.
 Can’t be doing this.

-I had hoped to watch the inauguration, but am now thinking I’ll be lucky if I can hear any of it!
+I had hoped to watch the inauguration of President Obama, but am now thinking I’ll be lucky if I can hear any of it!
 I’m sure you can tell I am on edge, tired and hoping you will have a suggestion.